ayan20985/ayan20985.github.io/_projects/2023-12-3-analog-task-manager.md

             print("GPU Temp is:", temperature)
             ser.write(f"{temperature}\n".encode())
 ```
-Okay now lets write some simple code to take this GPU temp reading and turn on the onboard LED if it exceed 51°C.
+Okay now lets write some simple code to take this GPU temp reading and turn on the onboard LED if it exceeds 51°C.
 ```
 void setup() {
   pinMode(LED_BUILTIN, OUTPUT);